Nottingham Arena: Events

+The Nottingham Panthers ice hockey team plays their home games at the Arena.

 Little Mix hold the record for the largest concert at the arena, with an audience of 15,685.
 Westlife has performed the most at the arena, with 22 shows between 2001 and 2019.
-As of 2014 the arena has hosted artists and events including Bruno Mars, Ed Sheeran, Katy Perry, Elton John, Lady Gaga, One Direction, The X Factor Tour, "Strictly Come Dancing on Tour" and We Will Rock You, as well as conferences, galas and balls, including Nottingham Trent University’s Graduation Ball.
+As of 2014 the arena has hosted artists and events including Beyoncé, Kylie Minogue, Bruno Mars, Ed Sheeran, Katy Perry, Elton John, Lady Gaga, Dua Lipa, The 1975, One Direction, The X Factor Tour, Strictly Come Dancing Live! and We Will Rock You: 10th Anniversary Tour, as well as conferences, galas and balls, including Nottingham Trent University’s Graduation Ball.
 On 17 November 2012, the arena hosted the fight between Nottingham boxer Carl Froch and Yusaf Mack, with Froch retaining his IBF super-middleweight world title.

+The Arena was the site of the 2023 IIHF World Championship Division I Group A ice hockey tournament.
+Nottingham saw Great Britain win all 5 round-robin games to be promoted back into the top division.